+If you have problems with your kidneys.
+If you have problems with your liver.
 If you need to take oral fusidic acid to treat a bacterial infection you will need to temporarily stop using this medicine.
-Your doctor will tell you when it is safe to restart Rosuvastatin.
-Taking Rosuvastatin with fusidic acid may rarely lead to muscle weakness, tenderness or pain (rhabdomyolysis).
-See more information regarding rhabdomyolysis in Section 4.
+Your doctor will tell you when it is safe to restart Rosuvastatin tablets.
+Taking Rosuvastatin tablets with fusidic acid may rarely lead to muscle weakness, tenderness or pain (rhabdomyolysis).
+See more information regarding rhabdomyolysis in section 4.